AOT-Technologies/forms-flow-ai/deployment/server/deployment/README.md

 *  Follow the below steps for mapping the role IDs.
    - Start the forms-flow-forms service.
-       - Run `docker-compose -f docker-compose-linux.yml up -d forms-flow-forms` to start.
+       - Run `docker-compose up -d forms-flow-forms` to start.

-*NOTE: Use --build command with the start command to reflect any future **.env** / code changes eg : `docker-compose -f docker-compose-linux.yml up --build -d`*
+*NOTE: Use --build command with the start command to reflect any future **.env** / code changes eg : `docker-compose up --build -d`*

 For new Users go to the corresponding folder **/deployment/docker** and open **Sample.env** file.